 Within a large sample of Canadian advisors, we show that many advisors invest personally just as they direct their clients.
-They underdiversify, trade frequently, and favor expensive, actively managed mutual funds with high past returns, despite evidence that these strategies often underperform.
-Advisors pursue similar strategies in their own portfolios even after they stop advising clients, which rules out the possibility that advisors hold expensive portfolios merely to convince clients to do the same.
+They underdiversify, trade frequently, and favor expensive, actively managed mutual funds with high past returns.
+The portfolios that advisors hold themselves and the portfolios of their clients both underperform passive benchmarks by 3% per year.
+The client portfolios would have underperformed by 2.3% even if the advisors had provided their services free of charge.20 Advisors pursue similar strategies in their own portfolios even after they stop advising clients, which rules out the possibility that advisors hold expensive portfolios merely to convince clients to do the same.

 Differences in advisors' beliefs predict substantial differences in client performance.
-Advisors in the top decile of personal portfolio returns deliver 1.4% per year higher gross returns to clients compared to bottom-decile advisors.
-Advisors in the top decile of portfolio fees likewise deliver portfolios that cost 36 basis points per year more than the bottom-decile advisors.
-Finally, advisors that hold the least-diversified risky portfolios also deliver client portfolios with nearly twice the idiosyncratic volatility as advisors in the bottom decile.
+Advisors in the top decile of personal portfolio returns deliver 1.66% per year higher gross returns to clients compared to bottom-decile advisors.
+Advisors in the top decile of portfolio fees likewise deliver portfolios that cost 26 basis points per year more than the bottom-decile advisors.
+Finally, advisors who hold the least-diversified risky portfolios also deliver client portfolios with two-thirds more idiosyncratic volatility.